 The primary emphasis here will be on the quality of contributions, not quantity, but you must participate.
 Attendance every week will be assumed.
 Quality contributions will be easy to make if you've given yourself time to read and think about the material before class.
 As a result, recurring evidence of not doing the reading will unavoidably have an effect on the seminar participation portion of the final grade.
 At this level, thoughtful (but fair) criticism of ideas and research and proposals for new ideas and research are particularly valuable.
-Seminar participation will be graded for each seminar as follows: 0 = no participation, 1 = participation, 2 = excellent contribution.
+Seminar participation will be graded for each seminar as follows: unexcused absence = 0, show but no participation = 1, nominal participation = 2, substantive participation = 3, excellent contribution = 4.
+Elaboration of these criteria will be provided during the first seminar.